 Q: Do you play wedding ceremonies as well as receptions?

 A: Yes - absolutely - although in most cases I play during the post-ceremony drinks reception leading up to the wedding breakfast.

-Q: I've seen your profile on third party booking agencies under a different name - can I book you independently?
+Q: I've seen your profile on Alive Network as Andy Cherry - it it better to book you independently?

-A: Yes, absolutely if you come to me first! (and it'll be cheaper).
+A: Ultimately yes, because the quoted price will not include commission.
 I'm associated with Freak Music and Last Minute Musicians among others.

 Q: What equipment do you use?

-A: Perez 630CE electro-classical guitar, D'Addario strings, Roland AC-33 amp, Electro-Harmonix 720 looper, Cleartone cables and Eneloop Pro rechargeable AA batteries.
-I try to be as eco-friendly as possible!
+A: Perez 630CE electro-classical guitar, Jim Dunlop Jazz III picks, D'Addario Pro Arté black nylon strings, Roland AC-33 amp, Boss RC-2 loop pedal (previously Electro-Harmonix 720), Cleartone cables and Eneloop Pro rechargeable AA batteries.

 Q: How can you play without having the music in front of you?